Veteran Status for Reserve, National Guard, and Militia

 Overview

-Approximately 40% of the United States Armed Forces serve in the Reserve and National Guard, and New York is home to thousands of Reserve forces, National Guard, and New York State militia members, and thousands more who have served in and retired from these organizations.
-Reserve, National Guard, and Militia serve important roles in the defense of our nation and state, and many of these individuals also serve their communities in their civilian capacities as well.
+About 40% of the U.S. Armed Forces serve in the Reserve and National Guard.
+New York is home to thousands of Reserve, National Guard, and New York State Militia members, as well as many who have previously served and are now retired.
+These service members play a vital role in defending our nation and state, and many also serve their communities in civilian careers.

 Legal Protections

-Uniformed Services Employment and Reemployment Rights Act (USERRA) is a federal statute established in 1994 that protects servicemembers’ and veterans’ civilian employment rights.
-Among other things, under certain conditions, USERRA requires employers to put individuals back to work in their civilian jobs after military service.
-USERRA also protects servicemembers from discrimination in the workplace based on their military service or affiliation.
+Uniformed Services Employment and Reemployment Rights Act (USERRA) is a federal law passed in 1994 that protects the civilian employment rights of service members and Veterans.
+Under certain conditions, it requires employers to reinstate employees to their civilian jobs after they return from military service.
+USERRA also protects service members from workplace discrimination based on their military service or affiliation.

-Servicemembers Civil Relief Act (SCRA) is a federal law that provides protections for military members as they enter active duty.
-It covers issues such as rental agreements, security deposits, prepaid rent, evictions, installment contracts, credit card interest rates, mortgage interest rates, mortgage foreclosures, civil judicial proceedings, automobile leases, life insurance, health insurance and income tax payments.
+The Servicemembers Civil Relief Act (SCRA) is a federal law that provides important legal and financial protections for service members when they enter active duty.
+These protections may apply to issues such as housing and rental agreements, evictions, credit card and loan interest rates, mortgage foreclosures, automobile leases, insurance coverage, and income tax obligations.

-New York State Law provides robust employment and reemployment protections for Reserve, National Guard, and Militia members who are employees of state and municipal agencies.
-State law also prohibits discrimination in employment, property rights, and public accommodations for those serving in the Reserve, National Guard, and Militia.
-New York City and other localities also offer civil protections for military and veteran status.
+New York State law provides strong employment and reemployment protections for Reserve, National Guard, and Militia members who work for state and municipal agencies.
+State law also prohibits discrimination based on military service in employment, property rights, and public accommodations.
+In addition, New York City and other local governments offer their own civil protections related to military and Veteran status.

 Duty Status

-Traditional service in the Reserve or National Guard includes initial entry training, one weekend drill or assembly per month, and two weeks of annual training per year; this traditional service generally is not considered as active duty for the purposes of veterans’ benefits and services, with the exception of specific injuries or conditions resulting from periods of training.
+Traditional Reserve and National Guard service includes initial entry training, one weekend drill or assembly each month, and two weeks of annual training each year.
+This type of service is generally not considered active duty for Veterans’ benefits and services.
+However, certain injuries or medical conditions that occur during training periods may still qualify.

-State Active Duty (SAD) is a status used to mobilize National Guard and Militia forces for periods of full-time service in response to state emergencies.
-Members are paid as New York State employees with pay and benefits specific to state law.
-This duty status is not creditable toward eligibility for federal veterans’ benefits or services, or for eligibility status of state veterans’ benefits requiring federal active service.
+State Active Duty (SAD) is used to mobilize National Guard and Militia members for full-time service during state emergencies.
+While on SAD orders, members are paid as New York State employees and receive pay and benefits under state law.

 Contact Assistance